Add us as a Google preferred source!

 What I’ve Learned After Making This a Hundred Times

-Do not over-mix.
-Stir until everything is just coated and stop.
-Over-mixing breaks down the cabbage and turns your slaw mushy.
-A light hand gives you that satisfying crunch in every forkful.
+• Do not over-mix.
+Stir just until everything is coated.
+Over-mixing breaks down the cabbage and turns it mushy.
+Gentle hands make better slaw.

-Keep it cold at cookouts.
-Set the bowl of coleslaw inside a larger bowl filled with ice.
-It stays cold, stays safe, and looks great on a buffet table.
+• Keep it cold at cookouts.
+Set the bowl of slaw inside a larger bowl filled with ice.
+It stays perfectly cold and crisp for hours outside.

 Creamy coleslaw for a side dish, hot dogs, hamburgers is great for serving at cookouts.